Methods in 1st segment

 On Thursday, June 24, 1965, City Solicitor Edward Bauer petitioned the support of Pennsylvania State Attorney General Walter E. Alessandroni and asked him to join in a lawsuit aimed at integrating Girard College.
-That night, at 11:15 PM, between 50 and 100 protestors rushed police barricades outside Girard College.
-Limited violence erupted between protestors and police as the demonstrators rushed, singing and dancing, into Girard Avenue.
+That night, at 11:15 PM, between 50 and 100 protesters rushed police barricades outside Girard College.
+Limited violence erupted between protesters and police as the demonstrators rushed, singing and dancing, into Girard Avenue.
 They blocked traffic along several blocks of Girard Avenue by sitting, laying and standing in the street.
-Approximately 150 police officers, aided by fifty patrol cars, forced the protestors out of the streets.
-The crowd regrouped and gradually the number of protestors grew to between 1,000 and 1,500.
-Cecil B. Moore arrived at the scene shortly after midnight and told the protestors to go home.
+Approximately 150 police officers, aided by fifty patrol cars, forced the protesters out of the streets.
+The crowd regrouped and gradually the number of protesters grew to between 1,000 and 1,500.
+Cecil B. Moore arrived at the scene shortly after midnight and told the protesters to go home.
 By 1 AM, the crowed had diminished to 500 demonstrators gathered around the main gates of Girard College.
 In total, nineteen demonstrators were arrested that night.

-The following morning, the nineteen protestors who had been arrested the night before were arraigned at a local police station.
-Twenty-five demonstrators held a rally outside the police station in support of the nineteen protestors.
+The following morning, the nineteen protesters who had been arrested the night before were arraigned at a local police station.
+Twenty-five demonstrators held a rally outside the police station in support of the nineteen protesters.
 They marched and sang.
 In response to the actions of the previous night, the Philadelphia Police Department increased the number of officers at Girard College to 250.

 The next Saturday, June 26, 1965, as the picketing of Girard College continued, fifteen members of the local John Birch Society briefly rallied in opposition to the NAACP rally.
 Their signs read "Don't Break the Girard Will."